 Of course, we could have picked many more than 10, but hopefully these will provide an interesting springboard to discover more great musicians.

-Certainly nobody could argue that the provenance of these is not equally as glittering as that of their male collaborators.
+Certainly nobody could argue that the provenance of these women is not equally as glittering as that of their male collaborators.

-Mary Lou Williams –
+Mary Lou Williams – piano

 She recorded more than a hundred records in her career and was a mentor to legends such as Thelonious Monk and Dizzy Gillespie.